 - Have poorly fitting dentures adjusted.

 Calorie needs change due to more body fat and less lean muscle.
 Less activity can further decrease calorie needs.
-The challenge for the elderly is to meet the same nutrient needs as when they were younger, yet consume fewer calories.
+The challenge for older adults is to meet the same nutrient needs as when they were younger, yet consume fewer calories.
 Choosing nutrient-dense foods – foods high in nutrients in relation to their calories – will help reduce calories.
 For example, low-fat milk is more nutrient dense than regular milk.
 Its nutrient content is the same, but it has fewer calories because it has less fat.

 Such a regime also enhances dietary fiber intake.
 Adequate fiber, together with adequate fluid, helps maintain normal bowel function.
 Fiber also is thought to decrease risk of intestinal inflammation.
 Vegetables, fruits, grain products, cereals, seeds, legumes and nuts are all sources of dietary fiber (See fact sheet 9.333, Dietary Fiber).